Opened 4 years ago

 In many cases, yes, but you have to be very careful about the assumptions, particularly the implicit ones :)

-comment:20 Changed 4 years ago by casella
+comment:20 by Francesco Casella, 4 years ago

 After PR 6990 was merged, the test case of this ticket runs fine.